Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Modeling of the VHE emission from PSR J0622+3749

 \section{Modeling of the VHE emission from PSR J0622+3749}

-Reference \cite{LHAASO:2021crt} models the LHAASO J0621+3755 by inverse Compton scattering of the slow diffusion zone trapped electrons around PSR J0622+3749.
-Reference \cite{Fang:2021qon} suggests that the slow diffusion of electrons of about two orders of magnitude \cite {PhysRevD.104.123017} could be overcome with the one-zone superdiffusion and two-zone normal diffusion models to explain the sub-PeV $\gamma $ rays.
-Adding multi-wavelength analysis that includes XMM-Newton observation also constrains the magnetic field, B of the halo $\leq 1\,\mu\mathrm{G}$ along with the slow diffusion \cite{VERITAS:2025xjd}.

-However, in all the above modeling, the 3HWC J0621+382 has been excluded from the modeling, assuming that the HAWC observed TeV $\gamma$ rays could be generated by 4FGL J0620.3+3804.
-But our study of the bcu energetics in section \ref{text-SED-3804} suggests the source has a negligible chance of producing TeV $\gamma$ rays as observed by HAWC.
-Hence, the modeling needs to be improved.
-A modified leptonic origin to explain both 3HWC J0621+382 and LHAASO J0621+3755 simultaneously can also be possible.
-For example, as seen in PWN G359.95-0.04 \cite{Hinton:2006zk}, a modeling parameter for leptonic modeling is that emission can exhibit a dip at lower energies.
+The studies cited in \cite{PhysRevLett.126.241103, Fang:2021qon, PhysRevD.104.123017} interpret LHAASO J0621+3755 as originating from IC scattering of the slow diffusion zone trapped relativistic electrons around PSR J0622+3749.
+The modeling exhibits both a one-zone superdiffusion model and a two-zone normal diffusion model to explain the sub-PeV $\gamma$-rays.
+Further around the X-ray band, the XMM-Newton upper limit constrains the magnetic field, B, of the halo to $\leq 1\,\mu\mathrm{G}$ modeled from synchrotron emission.
+However, in all the above modeling, the 3HWC J0621+382 has been excluded, assuming that the HAWC observed TeV $\gamma$-rays could be generated by a different source, bcu-4FGL J0620.3+3804.
+But our study of the bcu energetics, in section \ref{text-SED-3804}, suggests the source has a negligible chance of producing TeV $\gamma$-rays as observed by HAWC.
+A modified leptonic origin may simultaneously explain both 3HWC J0621+382 and LHAASO J0621+3755, for example, modeling of PWN G359.95-0.04 \cite{Hinton:2006zk}.
+In this lepton model, a high minimum energy for the injected electrons is required, allowing the emission to display a dip at lower gamma-ray energies.
+It is important to note that the necessity of such a high minimum energy is subject to debate.